Seizure classification is a way of naming the many different types of epileptic seizures and putting them into groups.

-Focal onset (formerly known as partial seizures) means the seizure starts in just one (focal) region of the brain.
+Focal onset (formerly known as partial seizures) means the seizure starts in just one small region of the brain.
 It may spread to other areas of the brain.

 These seizures can often be subtle or unusual and may go unnoticed or be mistaken for anything from being intoxicated to daydreaming.
 About 60% of people with epilepsy have focal onset seizures – which are also simply known as focal seizures.

 Focal onset seizures can be further divided into two groups relating to a person’s awareness during a seizure: